nataraj2/GPU_CUDA/README.md

-# How to offload a for-loop onto a CUDA GPU device
+# How to offload computation onto a CUDA GPU device?

-This repository contains a minimal working example of how to offload for-loops onto a CUDA GPU device.
+This repository contains a minimal working example of how to offload computations onto a CUDA GPU device.

 # Explanation of the code
-Consider a simple three-dimensional for-loop as
+Consider a simple three-dimensional nested for-loop which performs computation within a function as below
 ```
 for(int i=0;i<nx;i++){
   for(int j=0;j<ny;j++){